 Some of our favorite combos:

-- Sliced Peaches, 88 Acres Vanilla Spice Sunflower Seed Butter and Pumpkin Seeds
+- Sliced Peaches, 88 Acres Vanilla Spiced Sunflower Seed Butter and pumpkin seeds

-- Banana and 88 Acres Chocolate Sunflower Seed Butter and Toasted Sunflower Seeds
+- Banana and 88 Acres Dark Chocolate Sunflower Seed Butter and toasted sunflower seeds

 2. Chocolate Chip Pumpkin Muffins

 Breakfast muffins offer a double benefit.
 They not only repurpose the end-of-summer bounty of produce into a tasty treat, but they are a hearty and sustaining, portable breakfast that can be made in advance!
 Start with a base of quinoa, oat or other whole-grain flour.
 Combine seed butter, puréed veggies, natural sweetener of choice, and an egg or egg substitute with the dry ingredients and bake the muffins in a traditional muffin tin.
 Alternatively, you can make them into a quick bread in a loaf pan or use a baking sheet to make round muffin tops or breakfast cookies.
 Click the link above for the full recipe, featuring a mix of pumpkin, applesauce, dried cranberries and dark chocolate chips.